BadassBison/Shell-Scripts/README.md

 ***
+### list
+This script overrides the previous ls command providing much better viewing in the terminal

+***
 ### newgame (unfinished)
 This is a directory builder for simple 2D games.
 The use of this was initially to clone a Github template and pull it down, but I've